ReturnInfinity/BareMetal-Unikernel/README.md

 # BareMetal Unikernel

-Initialization code to use BareMetal as a Unikernel.
-It loads the first program listed in BMFS and executes it.
+This repository contains the necessary setup, code, and script to use [BareMetal](https://github.com/ReturnInfinity/BareMetal) as a [Unikernel](https://en.wikipedia.org/wiki/Unikernel).
+The first program listed in BMFS will be loaded and executed.

 ### Table of Contents